karunendumishra/remix-project/apps/remix-ide/docs/static_analysis.md

 Analysis Modules
 -----------------
-Currently, with Remix IDE v0.10.1, there are 21 analysis modules listed under 4 categories.
+Currently, with XIDE v0.10.1, there are 21 analysis modules listed under 4 categories.
 Categories are: `Security`, `Gas & Economy`, `ERC` & `Miscellaneous`.

 Here is the list of modules under each category along with the example code which **should be avoided or used very carefully while development**: